American Economic Association Announces Award Recipients for 2023

 AEJ: Economic Policy: "Technology, Taxation, and Corruption: Evidence from the Introduction of Electronic Tax Filing," by Oyebola Okunogbe and Victor Pouliquen 14(1), (pp. 341-72) February 2022

 AEJ: Macroeconomics: "The Rise of the Machines: Automation, Horizontal Innovation, and Income Inequality," by David Hémous and Morten Olsen 14(1), (pp. 179-223) January 2022

 AEJ: Microeconomics: "Common Ownership in America: 1980–2017," by Matthew Backus, Christopher Conlon, and Michael Sinkinson 13(3), (pp. 273-308) August 2021

 About the American Economic Association

 The American Economic Association (AEA) encourages economic research, issues publications on economic subjects, and encourages perfect freedom of economic discussion.
-With more than 20,000 members, the Association publishes the American Economic Review (AER), AER: Insights (AERI), Journal of Economic Literature (JEL), Journal of Economic Perspectives (JEP), AEA Papers and Proceedings, and American Economic Journals (AEJ): Applied Economics, Economic Policy, Macroeconomics, and Microeconomics.
-More information can be found at https://www.AEAweb.org, or by contacting Barbara H. Fiser at barbara.h.fiser@Vanderbilt.Edu.
+With more than 17,000 members, the AEA publishes the American Economic Review (AER), AER: Insights (AERI), Journal of Economic Literature (JEL), Journal of Economic Perspectives (JEP), AEA Papers and Proceedings, and American Economic Journals (AEJ): Applied Economics, Economic Policy, Macroeconomics, and Microeconomics.
+The AEA is focused on improving the professional climate of economics through its committees, workshops, resources, and more.
+Information can be found at https://www.AEAweb.org, or by contacting Barbara H. Fiser at barbara.h.fiser@Vanderbilt.Edu.